 […] Andreu Genestra Restaurant

-A restaurant and bar combined with a small 6 bedroom hotel in the town of Artà in the northeast of Mallorca offering Mediterranean cuisine in a cool & trendy atmosphere. […] Forn Nou Restaurant Artà
+This cosy 10-bedroom hotel in the town of Artà in the northeast of Mallorca has a good – but small – restaurant, with rooftop dining option in summer. […] Forn Nou Restaurant Artà

 Hotels in Capdepera